Knee Replacement Surgery

 2. What is the recovery time?

 Everyone heals from surgery at a different pace.
 It is difficult to compare yourself with others, as individual situations lead some patients to recover faster than others; however, in general, patients will use a walker or crutches while in the hospital.
-These devices are typically for balance, and patients may weight-bear as their comfort allows.
+These devices are typically for balance, and patients may bear weight as their comfort allows.
 It is our experience that as patients comfort, confidence, and strength allows, they may progress to a cane.
 Similarly, when patient's comfort, confidence and strength allows, they progress off of the cane.
 Typically, patients may progress to a cane at 2-3 weeks.
 By 4-6 weeks’ time, many patients are not requiring any external supports.
 It may take up to 3 months to return to normal function and patients continue to improve, as far as their comfort, mobility, and function for up to a year after their surgery.

 3. Will I go to a rehabilitation facility or home?